-Magistrate Rutherford incorrectly applied [FRCP Rule 11](#)(a) requirement that each pleading be signed by at least one party to the Amended Complaint (ECF 29) to justify removing two Plaintiffs from the matter without any justification.
+The court incorrectly applied FRCP Rule 11(a) requirement that each pleading be signed by at least one party to the Amended Complaint (ECF 29) to justify improperly removing two Plaintiffs from the matter.

-Magistrate Rutherford incorrectly cited [FRCP Rule 11](#) with:
+The court in ECF 61 incorrectly cited FRCP Rule 11 with:

-[[FRCP Rule 11](#)] requires that every pleading, motion and other paper must be signed by an attorney or by a party personally if the person is unrepresented.
+[FRCP Rule 11] requires that every pleading, motion and other paper must be signed by an attorney or by a party personally if the person is unrepresented.

-However, [FRCP Rule 11](#)(a) actually states:
+However, FRCP Rule 11(a) actually states:

 (a) Signature.
 Every pleading, written motion, and other paper must be signed by at least one attorney ... or by a party personally if the party is unrepresented. ...

-The court must strike an unsigned paper unless the omission is promptly corrected after being called to the attorney's or party's attention.3
+The court must strike an unsigned paper unless the omission is promptly corrected after being called to the attorney's or party's attention.

-Magistrate Rutherford alters 'at least one' to instead be 'an' and ignores the singular nature of 'a party' and 'the party'.
+The court alters 'at least one' to instead be 'an' and ignores the singular nature of 'a party' and 'the party'.
 Only one party to a suit must sign a paper to be properly submitted to the court and included in the record.

-Further, notice must be provided to the party before the remedy of striking the document can be applied.
+Further, notice must be provided to the party who submitted the unsigned paper before the remedy of striking the document can be applied.

-Mr. Carr Properly Signed the Amended Complaint Electronically did, in fact, properly sign the proposed Amended Complaint (ECF 18-1)
+Mr. Carr Properly Signed the Amended Complaint Electronically

-While only one party needs to sign a paper for submission to the court, Mr. Carr
+While only one party needs to sign a paper for submission to the court, I did, in fact, properly sign the proposed Amended Complaint (ECF 18-1)